 Sadly, Mr B declined rapidly after his diagnosis and passed away before Abigail was able to speak to him.
 However, his wishes were very clear in that he wished to pursue a claim.
 He ensured that his ex-wife took down all his employment details and provided as much anecdotal evidence as possible.

-There were extra complications on the case however, as Mr B and his entire family had emigrated to Australia some years earlier, and we therefore had to conduct the case entirely via phone and email.
-Further, although Mr B’s daughter was the executrix of Mr B’s estate, she found it too upsetting to deal with the claim, and asked her mother, Mr B’s ex-wife, to deal with the case instead.
+There were extra complications on the case as Mr B and his entire family had emigrated to Australia some years earlier.
+We therefore had to conduct the case entirely via phone and email.
+Further, although Mr B’s daughter was the executor of Mr B’s estate, she found it too upsetting to deal with the claim, and asked her mother, Mr B’s ex-wife, to deal with the case instead.